-You could look at getting a longer-term life insurance plan, incorporating insurance policies that are linked to other investment products, or adding a savings or investment component to your life insurance policy.
+You could look at getting a longer-term life insurance plan, incorporating insurance policies that are linked to other investment products, or adding a savings component to your life insurance policy.
 You could even look at options that would give you an eventual pay-out if it's within your budget to hold on to that policy for a set period of time.

 You could also consider adding on endowment plans with guaranteed returns, which are essentially life insurance policies with varying maturities.

 Retirement?
 I won't be retiring for ages!
 Do I need to plan for it now?

 The biggest misconception about planning for retirement is that you should only think about it when it comes.
 Retirement planning should take place as soon as possible, even if you're just starting out.
 Think about when you want to retire, the kind of lifestyle you'd like to lead and the goals you want to shoot for when you stop working, and then you can plan backwards.

 Including insurance plans into your investment portfolio for your advancing years is a good way to not only ensure you stay protected, but to also provide a steady, stable source of income for when you stop getting a pay cheque.